chdemko/pandoc-numbering/README.md

 Instructions
 ------------

 *pandoc-numbering* requires [python], a programming language that comes pre-installed on linux and Mac OS X, and which is easily installed [on Windows].
-Either python 2.7 or 3.x will do.

 Install *pandoc-numbering* using the bash command